How Private Credit Is Powering the Middle Market Businesses?

 This shift is especially important in the context of middle market transactions, where timely access to capital can drive acquisitions, expansions, and operational improvements.
 Direct lending, a significant component of the private credit market, provides businesses with an opportunity to secure structured debt without giving up equity.
 It also supports mid-market finance by offering competitive terms, simpler underwriting, and strong lender relationships.

-• Fills the bank lending gap: After the global financial crisis and more recent banking constraints, many traditional banks reduced their exposure to mid-market loans.
+• Fills the bank lending gap: After the global financial crisis and more recent banking constraints, many traditional banks reduced their exposure to mid market loans.
 Direct lenders have filled this space effectively.

 • Customized financing solutions: Each business has unique needs.
 Direct lending allows for tailored loan agreements that better match a company’s cash flow, growth plans, or acquisition goals.